 My hope for Iran is that one day all of us can stand together in the church and praise the Lord together in freedom.

 Behrouz* believed in Jesus when a coworker shared the gospel with him.
 He had to flee Iran because of his faith, and his family doesn’t even know where he is.
 Although he faced persecution in Iran, he has hopes to see God glorified there:

 I really want to go back to Iran with a heart full of love.
 God will open doors in Iran and take his throne.
 I pray for that day.

 Let’s join with our Iranian brothers and sisters to pray for God to be praised in Iran and for the church to keep working to see people believe in Jesus.

 At Secret Church 17 we will be praying for the persecuted church in Iran and for the unreached peoples of Iran to put their faith in Jesus Christ.
-To learn more about Secret Church, or to register for the simulcast, go here.
+Learn more about Secret Church or register for the simulcast.

 * Names changed for security purposes.